cpinitiative/online-judge/README.md

 Note: REST API is used over HTTP API because of [CORS issues](https://github.com/aws/aws-sam-cli/issues/2637) with HTTP.

+**Warning**: Not for public use; contact us if you'd like to use the API.
+The API may change without warning.

 ## Misc Notes

 ### Installing GCC on Amazon Linux 2